equinor/septic-config-generator/docs/Howto_SCG.md

 sure that there is exactly one newline after the last non-whitespace character in the template.
 This is `true` by default since that is probably what most people want.

-The next section defines an Excel file that shall be used to substitute values in the template files:
+The next section defines the source file(s) to be used for substituting values in the template files.
+In this example there is just one Excel file:

 ```yaml
 sources: